 For official information visit (Government Directory) Parks Canada: Rideau Canal.
-Our information may be outdated.
+This information may be outdated.
 Note that we do not have any affiliation with the government of Canada.

-Camping is available to boaters only, and is arranged with the lockmaster.
+Camping is available only to boats transitting the waterway, and is arranged with the lockmaster.
 It is free with a mooring permit.

 Towing If you tow a boat (aluminum, fiberglass, rubber dingy or personal watercraft), you must buy a lockage permit for the towed craft.
 A mooring permit for a towed vessel is also a requirement.
 Any boat traversing Canadian canals must be registered or licensed, with appropriate markings for identification.

 NOTE: MINIMUM 3.6 metre (12') vessel length is charged for boats under that size.